English Language Arts II

 - Speak clearly and effectively for a variety of purposes and audiences.

 Homework: The daily average for homework will be 30-45 minutes.
 Students are often assigned reading or long-term projects that require them to plan their time carefully so that they are not overwhelmed by deadlines.
-Developing self-discipline in the areas of time management is a goal of this Pre-AP class.
-Homework is always due before the start of class and submitted to the HUB.
+Developing self-discipline in the areas of time management is a goal of this advanced class.
+Homework is always due before the start of school on the due date and submitted to the HUB.

 Grading: Students will be evaluated on their analysis of a variety of literary texts and poetry.
 Students will compose original essays (written both in and out of class), participate in literature-based assessments, and create original and creative individual and group projects in order to demonstrate their connection to the literature.
 Plagiarism, like other types of cheating, results in a 0 for the assignment and notification to the office.
 Plagiarism includes using any or all portions of someone else’s work, including papers found on the internet.